Negative Pressure Cleanrooms

 As we mentioned, modular cleanrooms are prefabricated, meaning the pre-made parts will just have to be assembled by an installation team.
 You won’t have to deal with the hassle of a dusty, dirty, and busy workspace while the assembly is taking place.
 These rooms are constructed with the environment in mind, meaning they will be up to industry standards.

 At AK Material Handling Systems, we have the expertise and experience under our belts to offer you the best available design, consultation and installation services when it comes to your pressure-controlled modular rooms.
-With over 25 years of industry experience, our team is made up of experts in the field of warehouse design and installation and will work with you to develop and build the modular office that’s right for you.
+With over 25 years of industry experience, our team is made up of experts in warehouse design and installation and will work with you to develop and build the modular office that’s right for you.